hciuse/twitter-study/readme.md

 ## Folder structure

 -   `data/`: Put the preprocessed data from OSF here.
+If you have access to the MuSPAD data, put the MuSPAD data here, too.
 -   `R`: Contains the analysis of the data.
 -   `Complete Surveys`: Contains the figures.